University of South Florida

 • All academic instruction, including all tuition credits

 • Accommodation - Students will be housed in a fully-accessible/equipped student residence in a safe neighborhood in Paris.
-Each student will have their own fully equipped studio-room complete with bathroom (shower, toilet, etc.), as well as efficiency kitchen (refrigerator, hot plate, microwave and sink).
+Each student will have their own room in a two-person suite complete with shared bathroom (shower, toilet, etc.), as well as efficiency kitchen (refrigerator, hot plate, microwave and sink).
 The residence also supplies bedding and kitchen supplies.

 • Admission for all cultural and performance events - Program students will see over 25 performances during the semester and have access to all of Paris’s major museums.